aracnideo/Scryviewer/README.md

-# Scryviewer
+# Scryviewer (Under Progress)

 Scryviewer is a Java application developed to explore and visualize **Magic: The Gathering** cards using the **Scryfall API**.
-It demonstrates a clean architecture approach while consuming external APIs and presenting data in a user-friendly way.
+When done, it shall demonstrate a clean architecture approach while consuming external APIs and presenting data in a user-friendly way.

 ## Project Goals